alantancr/Hotel-Recommender/README.md

 The dataset contains 515738 reviews for 1492 luxury hotels in Europe.

+Data files are not included this repository because of the large size.

 ## Executive Summary

 In a very general way, recommender systems are algorithms aimed at suggesting relevant items to users (items being movies to watch, text to read, products to buy or anything else depending on industries).